Transgender history in the United States: 1950s and 1960s

 Reed Erickson, a transsexual man, founded the Erickson Educational Foundation in 1964.
 EEF supplied information at no cost to transgender people, family members, and professionals and provided funding for the publication of Richard Green and John Money's edited 1969 text Transsexualism and Sex Reassignment and other books about sex and gender.
 EEF also funded the earliest symposia for professionals who worked with transsexuals; this eventually resulted in the formation of the Harry Benjamin International Gender Dysphoria Association, which is today called the World Professional Association for Transgender Health.
 The work of the EEF would be continued by psychologist Paul Walker in the late 1970s, in the 1980s by Sister Mary Elizabeth Clark and Jude Patton, and in the 1990s by Dallas Denny.

 In the late 1960s in New York, Mario Martino founded the Labyrinth Foundation Counseling Service, which was the first transgender community-based organization that specifically addressed the needs of transsexual men.

 Transgender people also gained some exposure through popular culture, in particular the work of Andy Warhol.
 In the 1960s and early 1970s the transgender actresses Holly Woodlawn and Candy Darling were among Warhol's Warhol Superstars, appearing in several of his films.
-The 1953 film Glen or Glenda explored transsexuality and transvestism; though it got bad reviews, it later became a cult classic.
-It was loosely inspired by the sex reassignment surgery of Christine Jorgensen; posters for the film, also known as I Changed My Sex and I Led Two Lives, publicize the movie as being based on her.
-In 1968, Gore Vidal wrote the first American novel in which the lead character undergoes sex reassignment surgery, Myra Breckinridge, which was later made into a film.
+In 1968, Gore Vidal published the first American novel in which the lead character undergoes gender-affirming surgery, Myra Breckinridge, which was later made into a film.

 On April 25, 1965, over 150 people were denied service at Dewey's, a local coffee shop and diner at 219 South 17th Street in Philadelphia, near Rittenhouse Square.
 Those denied service were variously described at the time as "homosexuals", "masculine women", "feminine men", and "persons wearing non-conformist clothing".
-Three teenagers (reported by the Janus Society and Drum magazine to be two males and one female) staged a sit-in that day.
+Three teenagers, reported by the Janus Society and Drum magazine to be two males and one female, staged a sit-in that day.
 After restaurant managers contacted police, the three were arrested.
 In the process of offering legal support for the teens, local activist and president of the homophile organization the Janus Society, Clark Polak, was also arrested.

-Demonstrations took place outside the establishment over the next five days with 1500 flyers being distributed by the Janus Society and its supporters.
+Demonstrations took place outside the establishment over the next five days, with 1,500 flyers being distributed by the Janus Society and its supporters.
 Three people staged a second sit-in on May 2, 1965.
 The police were again called, but refused to make arrests this time.
 The Janus Society said the protests were successful in preventing further arrests and the action was deemed "the first sit-in of its kind in the history of the United States" by Drum magazine.